jeremytammik/tbc/a/1677_del_non_shared_param.md

 Many thanks again to Zhong for his clear analysis and nice solution.

+This version is slightly updated from the code posted by Zhong in the forum discussion thread, because there is no need to use `ToElements` if you just want to iterate over the results of a filtered element collector.

+You can iterate directly over the collector itself.

+Using `ToElements` crerates a copy of the information and uses time and space for no reason.

 I added Zhong's solution to
 to [The Building Coder Samples](https://github.com/jeremytammik/the_building_coder_samples) in [release 2019.0.143.2](https://github.com/jeremytammik/the_building_coder_samples/releases/tag/2019.0.143.2).